Twenty Guidelines for Dance Research and Reconstruction

 Where To Find Primary Sources

 Google Books.
-Over 20 million books have been scanned by this ongoing project, and many early books not currently protected by copyright can be downloaded as
+Over 30 million books have been scanned by this ongoing project, and many early books not currently protected by copyright can be downloaded as

-libraries is that they are changing over to computerized indexes and closed stacks.
+libraries is that they are changing over to digitized indexes and closed stacks.
 Some of the best sources are those found on the shelf next to the book you were looking for, while digitized data requires

 The best libraries for dance research in the U.S. are The Dance Collection at The New York Public Library, Lincoln Center, and the Library of Congress.
 In France, try the Bibliothèque Nationale de

 Institutional, university and corporate libraries.
 These may require membership or special permission to peruse, but don' t be easily daunted.